apple/swift-log/Sources/Logging/Docs.docc/BestPractices/003-AcceptingLoggers.md

     }

     func run() async {
+        // Execute some long running work
         logger.debug("Update about long running work")
+        // Execute some more long running work
     }
 }
 ```

 #### Recommended: Read ``Logger/current`` from the task-local

-When a `logger:` parameter would clutter an otherwise logger-unrelated API, read the
+When there is no `logger:` parameter in the API, read the
 task-local.
 The application's accumulated metadata (`request.id`, etc.) flows in
 automatically without an explicit hand-off.